vase/designing-data-intensive-applications/chapter-3-storage-and-retrieval.md

 > Log-Structured Merged Tree: Keeping a cascade of SSTables that are merged in the background

 # B-Trees
-* Only similarity with SSTables is that key-value pair is sorted b key
+* Only similarity with SSTables is that key-value pair is sorted by key
 * B-Trees breaks databse down into fixed sized blocks or pages where each page can be identified using an address or location.
 ![5](https://user-images.githubusercontent.com/35839199/64676106-5d36a500-d4a7-11e9-8e90-e1bd783bcdb2.png)
 * Branching factor: number of references to child pages in one page